 ‘No, I don’t believe in them.
 I’m more of a natural medicine, homeopathic type.’

 ‘I’ll have to go to the Chemists and get some.’

 ‘What?
 You want me to hang about for you?’

 ‘Well... it’s my life and I’ll take it how and when I want.
 You got a problem with that?’

 ‘Fuck!
 Have you always been like this?
 No wonder you’re single and miserable.
 Don’t take this the wrong way but you are without a shadow of doubt the most awkward customer I have ever come across.
 Most people don’t think twice but you?’

-If I was going to execute my cunning plan correctly, I couldn’t do it on an empty stomach.
+Well, if I was going to execute my cunning plan correctly, I couldn’t do it on an empty stomach.

 With breakfast out of the way, it took a while but Muriel eventually squeezed the last of her humongous wings into my Ford Fiesta.
 She sat leaning uncomfortably forwards in the front passenger side, on the short road into town.
-Lloyd’s Pharmacy was a bitch to get to but it was reliable.
+Lloyd’s Pharmacy was a bitch to get to but at least it was reliable.
 It always stocked an extensive range of drugs and so easy to access too.

 As my car wheels skidded on the ice, a chaotic blizzard whirled in the sky, laying a thin white carpet gently on the ground.
 Perfect suicide weather, I thought.
 Numb and frozen so I won’t feel a thing.
 I’ll just go to sleep and never wake up.
 I’d always hated Monday mornings but the relief of knowing this would be my last, eased the pain.